nss-crystal-cobras/WorkforceManagement/README.md

 # Bangazon E Commerce
 Bangazon Inc. welcomes us to the team. we've been selected from a deep pool of candidates to help build the next, disruptive online platform.
-Our goal is to become the most personalized, and most powerful commericial platform for individuals all around the globe.
+Our goal is to become the most personalized, and most powerful commercial platform for individuals all around the globe.

 ## Team Goals
-- Utilize ASP.NET MVC capabilities to create single-page application displaying and modifying the company's workforce'
+- Utilize ASP.NET MVC capabilities to create a single-page application displaying and modifying the company's workforce
 - Use a navigation bar to view and modify each resource making up the Bangazon WorkForce
 - Utilize ADO.NET to communicate with Database
 - Write specific controllers building out our API's